 You can also contact customer support via phone if you can’t find the answer you need.
 The hours are 9 am to 6 pm CT on Monday through Friday and 10 am to 2 pm CT on Saturdays.
 Live chat support is also available at these times.

-To speak to a customer support person through live chat, use the chatbot.
-The chatbot will try to answer your question and guide you to helpful FAQ pages.
-If that doesn't help, you can ask to talk to a person for more info.
+To communicate with a customer service representative via live chat, use the chatbot.
+The chatbot will attempt to resolve your queries and direct you to useful FAQ pages.
+If this doesn't suffice, you can request to speak with a human for further assistance.

 I asked whether Home Chef planned to offer vegan options in the future.
 And while the answer was essentially “probably not,” the customer service agent who responded to me went out of her way to suggest dairy-free and vegetarian options that could work for a vegan diet.